John D.

 Best Timing for Lubrication

-Spring and fall are ideal for lubrication in Texas.
-Apply when temperatures are moderate (60-75°F) to ensure proper penetration.
+Spring and fall are ideal times for lubrication.
+Apply when temperatures are moderate (around 60–75°F) to ensure proper penetration.
 Additional applications before extreme weather help protect springs during temperature extremes.

 Maintenance and Monitoring

-During Texas's long operating season (year-round), lubricate every 3 months.
+During year-round operation, lubricate springs every 3 months.
 Inspect for rust, unusual noises, or uneven operation monthly—small issues caught early prevent major failures later.

 Visual Inspections: Catch Problems Early